 Intervention delivery.
 The FCU was delivered to families in the intervention group who agreed to participate in the intervention.
-The majority of families (72%) agreed to participate in the FCU and completed the feedback session.
+The majority of families (75%) agreed to participate in the FCU and completed the feedback session.
 During the feedback session, families are offered a range of follow-up options, including additional sessions.
-Approximately one-third (35%) of families received additional sessions related to their goals, parenting skills, and academic support.
-Total treatment time averaged 143 minutes for families in the intervention group.
+Approximately half (49%) of families received additional sessions related to their goals, parenting skills, and academic support.
+Total treatment time averaged 204.90 min (range = 30.00 to 945.00) for families in the intervention group.
+The average family in the intervention group received 4.89 total contacts (range = 0.00 to 22.00).
+Therapists rated engagement after each contact on a scale ranging from 1 (weak) to 3 (strong).
+Therapists rated caregiver engagement at an average of 2.57 (SD = 0.56; range = 1 to 3).
 The FCU model involves three steps and a menu of intervention services that are adapted and tailored to families' needs.
 It follows a tiered service delivery model as described by Dishion and Stormshak (2007).

-A multitiered model has been applied in many school-based programs (Walker et al., 1996), including School-Wide Positive Behavior Support (SWPBS; Sugai & Horner, 2002) and First Step to Success (Walker et al., 2009).
-Consistent with a multitiered model (e.g., Fuchs &

-Fuchs, 2006), intervention services are modified to fit the needs of families on the basis of assessment and risk status.
+A multitiered model has been applied in many school-based programs (Walker et al., 1996), including school-wide positive behavioral interventions and supports (Sugai & Horner, 2002) and First Step to Success (Walker et al., 2009).
+Consistent with a multitiered model (e.g., Fuchs & Fuchs, 2006), intervention services are modified to fit the needs of families on the basis of assessment and risk status.
 In this study, all intervention families were offered basic support in the form of brochures, educational materials, and information about the transition to kindergarten.

-Those who engaged in the FCU received an initial interview and ecological assessment during a single visit (selected intervention).
+Those who engaged in the FCU received an initial interview and ecological assessment during a single visit

+(selected intervention).
 This was followed by a feedback session with goal planning and was typically delivered in the family home.
-Feedback focused on the targeted intervention areas for kindergarten children during the school transition and included information about early learning, parenting skills, contextual stressors, home-to-school planning, and family strengths.
+Feedback focused on the targeted intervention areas for children during the school transition and included information about early learning, parenting skills, contextual stressors, home-to-school planning, and family strengths.
 Home-to-school planning primarily included supporting caregivers, but in some instances also included working directly with teachers to facilitate home-school success when that was consistent with a family's goal.
+Teachers were involved in 19 meetings and another school staff member was involved in six meetings.
 Follow-up sessions were guided by parents' goal setting, were collaborative, and provided additional, brief support focused on targeted goals (indicated support).
 Common themes addressed during these sessions included behavioral routines in the home, positive parenting, and home-to-school planning for academic success (Dishion, Stormshak, & Kavanagh, 2011).
+In the present study, the top 10 topics covered during meetings were (a) child behavior, (b) child academic skills, (c) positive parenting, (d) child emotional health, (e) child peer relations, (f) home-school connection, (g) family routines, (h) family relationships, (i) parent-child relationships, and (j) limit setting.